Industry: B2C | Food Tech | Mobile App

 Simple organization

-One-tap heart button saves recipes to a customizable collection.
+Modified one-tap heart button to save recipes to a customizable collection.

 Outcomes of my second round of user testing led to key usability tweaks that greatly increased flow and overall usability.